gingersnapple/eva-tower-defense/readme.md

 I hope to reorder the sprite list in order of sprite.rect.y so things can be on top of each other naturally

 11/05/2020:
 Comments, cleaning up and balancing.
 I did a bunch in the weekend.
-Also apparently i missed that we needed to make a class diagram
+Also apparently i missed that we needed to make a class diagram.